 - Holidays in Austria with hiking for slow travelers

 - What does a typical American breakfast look like?

 - Gifts for hikers

-We thank you very much Slow Food Travel Carinthia for the invitation.
-And we would like to thank the producers in the Gailtal for the insights into the culinary art of Carinthia.
+In any case, we would like to thank you very much Slow Food Travel Carinthia for the invitation.
+We would also like to thank the producers in the Gailtal for the insights into the culinary art of Carinthia.

-Text Holidays in the Gailtal: © Copyright Monika Fuchs, TravelWorldOnline
+Text Holidays in the Gailtal: © Copyright Monika Fuchs and TravelWorldOnline

-Photos of the Gailtal Alps: © Copyright Monika Fuchs, TravelWorldOnline
+Photos of the Gailtal Alps: © Copyright Monika Fuchs and TravelWorldOnline

-Videos: © Copyright Petar and Monika Fuchs, TravelWorldOnline
+Videos: © Copyright Petar and Monika Fuchs as well as TravelWorldOnline